Pipe smoking: Pipes

 Pipes have been fashioned from an assortment of materials including briar, clay, ceramic, corncob, glass, meerschaum, metal, gourd, stone, wood, bog oak and various combinations thereof, most notably, the classic English calabash pipe.

 The size of a pipe, particularly the bowl, depends largely on what is intended to be smoked in it.
 Large western-style tobacco pipes are used for strong-tasting, harsh tobaccos, the smoke from which is usually not inhaled.
-Smaller pipes such as the midwakh or kiseru are used to inhale milder tobaccos such as dokha and kizami or other substances such as cannabis and opium.
+Smaller pipes such as the midwakh or kiseru are used to inhale milder tobaccos such as dokha or other substances such as ground cannabis or opium.

 Water pipes

 Water pipes bubble smoke through water to cool and wash the smoke.
 The two basic types are stationary hookahs, with one or more long flexible drawtubes, and portable bongs.

 Spoon pipes

-Spoon pipes (glass pipes or glass bowl pipes) have become increasingly common with the rise of cannabis or other narcotics smoking.
+Spoon pipes (glass pipes or glass bowl pipes) have become increasingly common with the rise of cannabis smoking.
 Spoon pipes are normally made of borosilicate glass to withstand repeated exposure to high temperatures.
-They consist of a bowl for packing material into, stem for inhaling, and a carbureter (carb) for controlling suction and airflow into the pipe.
+They consist of a bowl for packing material into, stem for inhaling, and a carburettor (carb) for controlling suction and airflow into the pipe.
 These pipes utilize a two step process.
 First, the user inhales while lighting the smoking material and holding down the carb, allowing smoke to fill the stem.
 Then, the user releases the carb while inhaling to allow air to enter the stem and smoke to be pulled into the user's mouth.